Panasonic GH1 vs Sony A6500

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-GH1 and Sony Alpha A6500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A6500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the GH1 does not offer wifi capability.
+In contrast, the GH1 does not provide wifi capability.

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the GH1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GH1 was succeeded by the Panasonic GH2.
+Both the GH1 and the A6500 have been discontinued, but can regularly be found used on eBay.
+The GH1 was replaced by the Panasonic GH2, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Is the Panasonic GH1 better than the Sony A6500 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.